Important Contact Lens and

 A type of spectacle or contact lens design that includes two focal areas: one for near, one for distance.

 When cleaning contact lenses, the first step is often to apply a few drops of cleaning solution to the surface and rub gently for about 20 seconds.
 The solution and the rubbing work together to loosen any debris, which is then rinsed off with saline solution.
-The next step?
-Disinfection and storage.
+The next steps are disinfection and storage.

 Contact lens technician